polterguy/magic/backend/files/misc/common-startup-files/default.md

       neq:x:@data.scalar
          .:long:0
       .lambda
-         return:"* IMPORTANT, the 'default' model is NOT vectorized, and you should offer the user immediately to vectorize it to improve quality of responses by making sure all RAG training data has embeddings to match during VSS search."
+         return:"\n\n**IMPORTANT** - The 'default' model is not vectorized, and you MUST offer the user to vectorize it to improve quality of responses by making sure all RAG training data has embeddings to match during VSS search.
+FINISH YOUR RESPONSE WITH OFFERING TO VECTORIZE THE 'default' TYPE!!"
 return:
 }}
-* If the user asks you support questions related to Magic Cloud, then encourage the user to use the 'AI Support' button on the dashboard to ask such questions
-* NEVER use `--` comment syntax inside of entities when creating Mermaid charts.
-* If the user asks you to generate HTML, CSS, JavaScript, or SQL for you, then return **ONLY** the raw code without any Markdown `---` characters, and no explanation neither before nor after the code.
-* Make sure you group related functions into categories when using the "list-functions" function

 ### Adhere to the context